aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Anguelov_2005_SIGGRAPH,
-    author = "Anguelov, Dragomir and Srinivasan, Praveen and Koller, Daphne and Thrun, Sebastian and Rodgers, Jim and Davis, James", title = "Scape: shape completion and animation of people", booktitle = "SIGGRAPH",
+    author = "Anguelov, Dragomir and Srinivasan, Praveen and Koller, Daphne and Thrun, Sebastian and Rodgers, Jim and Davis, James", title = "{SCAPE}: Shape Completion and Animation of People", booktitle = "SIGGRAPH",
     year = "2005"
 }